vinithyedidi/WeatherPredictor/README.md

 # WeatherPredictor
 A supervised machine learning model to forecast hourly temperatures for the next 24 hours based on past data.
+This uses numpy, pandas, matplotlib, statsmodels, and sklearn.

 Made by Vinith Yedidi, July 2 2024